JonD07/HolisticFramework/README.md

 ```

 Please follow the setup instructions for each of these repositories.
 Note that you must build the Mission Planner project and the SimpleNetSim in DroNS3.
+Installing NS3 is not strictly required to use DroNS3 on the dev/HolisticPlanner branch.

 ### Setting Parameters
 Update the file paths in the following locations so that they match your own file structure: